Risa Hontiveros: Senate, first term (2016–2022)

-First term (2016–2022)

 17th Congress (2016–2019)

 Hontiveros makes her first privilege speech before the Senate in 2016.

 As a senator, Hontiveros spearheaded major legislative initiatives.
 In 2017, she authored the Mental Health Law, which integrates mental health services into the Philippine public health system, ensuring availability in hospitals nationwide.
 She strengthened the Anti-Hospital Deposit Law in 2017, increasing penalties for hospitals demanding deposits before administering emergency care.
 Additionally, she authored the Speech Pathology Law, regulating the profession and requiring board examinations.

 Hontiveros consistently advocated for gender equality, anti-violence measures, and social protection laws.
 She filed legislation addressing gender-based violence, harassment, and support for marginalized sectors such as farmers, fisherfolk, indigenous peoples, and informal settlers.
 She also stood firm on national sovereignty issues, urging President Rodrigo Duterte to assert the Philippines' rights in the South China Sea following the favorable South China Sea Arbitration ruling.

 A vocal critic of authoritarianism, Hontiveros opposed the burial of Ferdinand Marcos in the Libingan ng mga Bayani, describing it as a failure to uphold historical justice.
 She opposed the re-imposition of the death penalty and denounced the 2017 arrest of Senator Leila de Lima, calling it political persecution.

+Following the murders of Kian delos Santos, Carl Arnaiz, and Reynaldo de Guzman, Hontiveros vocally opposed President Duterte's drug war.
+She initiated Senate investigations into the police personnel involved in Delos Santos' killing and provided legal custody for witnesses, shielding them from potential police retaliation.
+These investigations exposed widespread extrajudicial killings that targeted civilians, including children, with some victims allegedly tortured and intentionally displayed to instill fear in communities.
+Months later, reports estimated up to 30,000 deaths in Duterte's drug war.
+The investigations led by Hontiveros and her allies, as well as the reports conducted by veteran journalists, prompted the International Criminal Court to launch an investigation into the alleged crimes.
+Nine years later, Duterte would be arrested by the ICC and charged with crimes against humanity.

 In September 2017, during Senate inquiries, Hontiveros exposed then-Justice Secretary Vitaliano Aguirre II for conspiring to fabricate charges against her.
 Media captured Aguirre texting instructions to 'expedite' cases through former representative Jacinto Paras, a tactic previously used to arrest Senator Leila de Lima.
 Despite public backlash and evidence presented in the Senate, Aguirre still pursued charges against her.

 That same month, Duterte allies in the House of Representatives slashed the Commission on Human Rights budget to just (approximately $20) following its criticism of the drug war.
 Hontiveros joined other senators in negotiating to restore the budget, which was reinstated after widespread public outcry and Senate appeals.

 In December 2017, Hontiveros was among the inaugural recipients of the Ripple Awards by LoveYourself, a non-governmental organization recognizing individuals for their significant contributions to raising HIV/AIDS awareness, combating its spread, and reducing stigma in communities.